Estimating Epistemic and Aleatoric Uncertainty with a Single Model: Introduction

 This work presents a new approach for estimating aleatoric and epistemic uncertainty {\em using a single model}.
-Specifically, our approach combines conditional denoising diffusion models~\cite{ho2020ddpm} and hyper-networks~\cite{ha2016hypernetworks}.
+Specifically, our approach uses a novel pipeline integrating a conditional diffusion model~\cite{ho2020ddpm} and a Bayesian hyper-network~\cite{krueger2017bayesian} to generate an ensemble of predictions.
 Conditional diffusion models allow one to sample from an implicit representation of the posterior distribution of an inverse problem.
 Meanwhile, hyper-networks allow one to sample over a collection of networks that are consistent with the training data.
-Together, these components can conveniently estimate both sources of uncertainty, without sacrificing inference accuracy.

-We validate our approach on two distinct high-stakes ML tasks: CT reconstruction and weather forecasting.
-In both applications, our approach provides accurate and useful estimates of aleatoric and epistemic uncertainty.
+Together, these components can efficiently estimate both sources of uncertainty, without sacrificing inference accuracy.
+Our specific contributions are summarized below: \begin{itemize} \item We apply Bayesian hyper-networks in a novel setting (i.e., diffusion models) to estimate both epistemic and aleatoric uncertainties from a single model. \item We conduct a toy experiment with ground truth uncertainties and show that the proposed method accurately predicts both sources of uncertainty. \item We apply the proposed method on two mission-critical real-world tasks, CT reconstruction and weather forecasting, and demonstrate that our method achieves a significantly lower training overhead and better reconstruction quality compared to existing methods. \item We conduct ablation studies investigating the effects of ensemble size and the number of ensemble predictions on uncertainty quality, which show (i) that larger ensembles improve out-of-distribution detection and (ii) that additional predictions smooth out irregularities in aleatoric uncertainty estimates. \end{itemize}